ProfessorCastillo/the-prompt-age/README.md

 # The Prompt Age

-Stories about thinking in the new age.
+Stories about thinking, in a new age.

 ---